Clayton McDonald: Tranmere Rovers

 In August 2014, McDonald joined newly relegated League Two club Tranmere Rovers on non-contract terms as manager Rob Edwards was impressed by his ability but not convinced about his fitness levels.
-However, he left the club later in the month after making just one first team appearance.
+However, he left the club later in the month after making just one first-team appearance.
 McDonald later stated "I'm gutted.
 I have just lost my job at Tranmere Rovers because all this stuff (Rape acquittal) that keeps re-appearing in the newspapers and on TV.
 It's so hard to move on with all this publicity."

 Non-League

 McDonald signed for Martin Foyle's Southport of the Conference Premier in September 2014.
 After playing in 13 games on a non-contract basis McDonald was released on 28 December 2014.
 He joined Southern League side Redditch United in February 2015.
-The next month Kidderminster Harriers manager Gary Whild tried to sign him, but McDonald chose to stay with Redditch.
+The next month Kidderminster Harriers manager Gary Whild tried to sign him.
+However, McDonald chose to stay with Redditch.
 The "Reds" missed out on the play-offs in the 2014–15 season after finishing one point and one place behind St Neots Town.

 He signed with Worcester City of the National League North in June 2015.
 He joined league rivals Corby Town on a three-month loan deal in October.
 He captained Corby during his loan spell.
 He rejoined Redditch United in June 2016 after the club's supporters agree to pay his wages; he cited manager Darren Byfield and the enthusiasm of the supporters as the two major factors in his decision to join the club.
 He joined National League North side Altrincham in December 2016.
 He moved onto Northern Premier League Division One North club Droylsden the following month.
 The "Bloods" finished 13th in the 2016–17 season.

 McDonald joined Northern Premier League Premier Division side Nantwich Town in the summer of 2017.
 The "Dabbers" posted a 16th-place finish in the 2017–18 season.
 On 16 September 2018, he joined North West Counties League Division One club Whitchurch Alport on dual registration terms.
 As a result of the COVID-19 pandemic in England, the 2019–20 season was formally abandoned on 26 March, with all results from the season being expunged.
 The 2020–21 season was also curtailed due to the ongoing pandemic.

 Personal life

 Family

-His father, Rod, was previously a professional footballer who played for Walsall, Partick Thistle, Chester City, and numerous other non-league clubs.
-His younger brother, also named Rod, is also a professional footballer, and played for Stoke City and Oldham Athletic after leaving the Manchester City Academy in 2005.
+His father, Rod, was previously a professional footballer who played for Walsall, Partick Thistle, Chester City, and numerous other non-League clubs.
+His younger brother, also named Rod, is also a professional footballer and played for Stoke City and Oldham Athletic after leaving the Manchester City Academy in 2005.